2600hz/kazoo/applications/jonny5/doc/README.md

 lib/kazoo_amqp-1.0.0/src/amqp_util.erl, the new_queue/2 function.
 This list
 controls how the broker creates the queue.

-consume_options: Ommitable as well, these options control how consupmtion from the queue will be managed (see basic_consume/2 in amqp_util.erl).
+consume_options: Omittable as well, these options control how consumption from the queue will be managed (see basic_consume/2 in amqp_util.erl).

 basic_qos: Only needed if you need to control prefetch count from the queue to